Have you been arrested and charged with violating Nevada child abuse laws?

 Child Abuse Prevention Network - Resource page on the prevention of child abuse throughout the states.

 ChildAbuse.com - Another resource page with articles and links for the prevention of child abuse.

 Prevent Child Abuse Nevada (PCA Nevada) - Provides services and advocacy statewide for the prevention of child abuse in Nevada.

-U.S. Department of Health and Human Services Fourth National Incidence Study of Child Abuse and Neglect (NIS-4)73
+U.S. Department of Health and Human Services Fourth National Incidence Study of Child Abuse and Neglect (NIS-4)74

-Are YOU facing charges for violating NRS 200.508-"abuse, neglect and endangerment of a child"-in Nevada?
+Are YOU facing charges for violating NRS 200.508 in Nevada?

-Whether you've been falsely accused, overcharged or just made a mistake, let our Las Vegas criminal defense attorneys help you through this process.
-We'll do everything to craft a favorable resolution in your favor and take your case to trial if necessary.
+Whether you have been falsely accused, overcharged or just made a mistake, let our Las Vegas criminal defense attorneys help you through this process.
+We will do everything to craft a favorable resolution in your favor and take your case to trial if necessary.

 Call 702-DEFENSE (702-333-3673) for a free consultation.
-Our Las Vegas criminal defense attorneys handle everything from sealing records and Nevada DUI74 to serious felonies.
-If you're in custody, we'll guide you through Las Vegas bail procedures, too.75
+Our Las Vegas criminal defense attorneys handle everything from sealing records and Nevada DUI75 to serious felonies.
+If you are in custody, we will guide you through Las Vegas bail procedures, too.75

 1NRS 200.508 Abuse, neglect or endangerment of child" Penalties; definitions.